bobgood2/book/book/Prompts/Outline.md

 Given the below context from the user, system, and assistant for each level of the context please generate 1000 or more tokens of prose to describe an outline and general instructions for this level.
 This will be used to further breakdown and guide the process, so that another LLM with a different prompt can create the actual prose that will be used.
+Produce only a *single* level outline.
 <|im_end|>
 <|im_start|>user
 CONTEXT_STACK